Yosef Navon

 Yosef Navon (יוסף נבון; 1858–1934) was a Jerusalem businessman and the man principally responsible for the construction of the Jaffa–Jerusalem railway.
 For his effort, Navon was awarded the Légion d'honneur from the French government, and the Medjidie from the Turkish government, where he was also promoted to the title of Bey.

 Biography

 Navon was born in Jerusalem to a Sephardic Jewish family which was part of Jerusalem's wealthy Sephardic elite.
 His father, rabbi Eliyahu Pinchas Navon, was selected by the Ottomans to represent the Yishuv Jews at the Porte, and his mother came from the Amzallag family, also of the Sephardic elite in the Yishuv.
+His paternal grandfather was Yehuda Navon, a Rishon LeZion.
 He was educated in a Jerusalem yeshiva and finished his education at a school in Marseille.

 Navon married Guishe Frumkin, who had been born in the Russian Empire and moved to the Yishuv with her family as a child.
 She was the sister of Israel Dov Frumkin.
 This marriage, which was between an Ashkenazi and a Sephardi Jew, was a unique occurrence in the Old Yishuv.
 The couple had three daughters.
 One of his grandchildren was Israeli politician Eliyahu Elyashar.